 Koala is one of the cutest animals that are only found in Australia.
-They are marsupials just like Kangaroos and have a pouch to carry its babies.
-We have gathered complete sets of Koala Facts For Kids that will provide you all the Koala Information For Kids you need.
+They are marsupials just like Kangaroos and have a pouch to carry their babies.
+We have gathered complete sets of Koala Facts For Kids that will provide you with all the Koala Information For Kids you need.
 You are going to learn all about Koalas, their definition, scientific name, taxonomy, meaning, appearance, description, types, evolution, size, weight, color, lifespan, habitat, diet, lifecycle, reproduction, baby facts, predators, endangerment, adaptations and many other interesting facts about Koalas.

 Koala Facts For Kids

 1. What Is A Koala – Koala Definition

 - Koala is a marsupial or pouched mammal indigenous to Australia.

 - It is the only living species of the Phascolarctidae family.

 - It is also the living closest relative of the wombat.

 - Koalas are herbivores in nature and mostly eat the leaves of eucalyptus.

 - They are arboreal and live in the eucalyptus trees in the open woodlands.